DanielShapi4a/DanielShapi4a/README.md

 # Hi, I'm Daniel Shapira! 👋

 ## About Me
-I'm a passionate software developer with a B.Sc. in Computer Science from the Holon Institute of Technology (GPA: 90).
+I'm a passionate Full-Stack Developr currently working at Webiks.
 I thrive on mastering new technologies and have a strong foundation in data structures, algorithms, and full-stack development.
 My goal is to create impactful software solutions that solve real-world problems.

 ## Projects